rmtmckenzie/graphql-request/website/content/_snippets/examples/output/standard-graphql.md

     ...
 2 lines matching cause stack trace ...
     at async Object.send (/some/path/to/gql.ts:XX:XX:26)
     at async <anonymous> (/some/path/to/output_preset__standard-graphql.ts:XX:XX:16) {
-  context: { hookName: 'exchange', source: 'implementation' },
-  [cause]: TypeError: Failed to parse URL from ...
+  cause: TypeError: Failed to parse URL from ...
       at new Request (node:internal/deps/undici/undici:XX:XX)
       at Object.run (/some/path/to/TransportHttp.ts:XX:XX:31)
       ...
 6 lines matching cause stack trace ...